annagabain/Mom-Data/README.md

 ## Deployment

-The project is deployed to GitHub via Gitpod Terminal with integrate VScode editor.
+The project is deployed to GitHub via Gitpod Terminal with an integrated VScode editor.
 Then it is connected to the Heroku app to be reached via a web browser for user convenience.
 To enable this, a special Code Institute template was cloned and used https://github.com/Code-Institute-Org/python-essentials-template .

 The code is placed in run.py file and dependencies are placed in the requirements.txt file.
-The steps of Heroku deployment were taken from the Code Institute  Love Sandwiches walkthrough project, step by step as required.
+The instruction on Heroku deployment was taken from the Code Institute Love Sandwiches walkthrough project, step by step as required.

 ### Creating the Heroku app

 The project was deployed to Heroku as follows:

-- Create an account and log into heroku.com
+- Create an account and log into https://www.heroku.com/
 - Click 'New' from the dashboard, and from the drop-down menu select "Create new app"
 - Make a unique app name: mom-data
-Choose a relevant geographical region, Europe
+- Choose a relevant geographical region, Europe
 - Click "Create app"
 - In the settings menu, go to "Config Vars" section
-- Click "Reveal Config Vars", where type "key" for port, "value" for 8000 and click "add"
+- Click "Reveal Config Vars", where type port for "key", 8000 for "value" and click "add"
 - Add "Python" first and then "node.js" buildpacks
 - In "Deploy" tab, select Github as the deployment method
 - Connect to GitHub